www.MartinDavenport.com

 - Any child living at Collinwood will be possessed at least once

 - Do not bother consulting the family history.
-The information you need
+The information you need will be wrong or missing

 - Do not bother altering the family history.
-Your descendants will find
+Your descendants will find out anyway

-- If you are not directly descended from Daniel Collins, do not try to
+- If you are not directly descended from Daniel Collins, do not try to have children

-- If someone you know suddenly starts wearing scarves, this is more than a
+- If someone you know suddenly starts wearing scarves, this is more than a fashion statement

 - You look exactly like several of your ancestors

-- No matter how foolish and debauched your family is, you will never lose
+- No matter how foolish and debauched your family is, you will never lose the family fortune

-- You will never find out what you want to know at a séance, but you WILL
+- You will never find out what you want to know at a séance, but you WILL find out something interesting

-- If the candles blow out, curtains billow, and doors blow open, something
+- If the candles blow out, curtains billow, and doors blow open, something is going on.
+Trust me

 - Never leave children unsupervised.
 Never.
 I said NEVER